Recommended measures for Peel schools

 - Where possible, encourage staff and students to eat their lunch outdoors while physically distanced.

 - To reduce the risk of transmission, courtesy ridership programs should not be permitted for the 2021-2022 school year.
+In line with the Ministry of Education’s direction, this prevention measure reduces the risk of COVID-19 within school bus cohorts by allowing for students to be seated in a manner that maximizes physical distancing.

 - If parents or guardians are picking up or dropping off students, arrival and departure times should be staggered.